-Chickenpox and shingles are both caused by the same virus, the varicella-zoster virus.
+Chickenpox and shingles are both caused by the same virus, the varicella-zoster virus (VZV).
+VZV is responsible both for chickenpox/ varicella and shingles/herpes zoster (HZ) infections.

-Most adults are immune to chickenpox because they have had the condition as a child.
+Most adults are immune to chickenpox because they have had chickenpox as a child.
 If you had chickenpox as a child, you will normally have developed chickenpox antibodies which will prevent you from getting the condition again.

 However, the varicella-zoster virus remains dormant (inactive) in your body, and may be reactivated at a later date in the form of shingles.

-The chickenpox virus can be reactivated if your immune system is low.
+The chickenpox virus can be reactivated later in life, often if your immune system is low.
 Shingles is therefore a condition that is more common in older people, or those who are immunocompromised (have a weakened immune system) due to an illness, such as AIDS, or following treatment for cancer.

 An episode of shingles usually lasts for between 2-4 weeks.
 The condition causes a tingling sensation, pain, and a rash on the affected area.
 It can also cause fever, and can make you feel generally sick.